afalkner1/CS6381-A3/README.md

-# CS6381-A2
+# CS6381-A3

 This project is a pub-sub model with a broker.
-Zookeeper is used for broker leader election.
+It implemennts fault-tolerance, load-balancing, ownership strength and history.
+Zookeeper is used for broker leader election, and ownership strength.

 Files broker.py, Subscriber.py and publisher.py run all the Zookeeper and ZeroMQ middleware in CS6381.py.

 ## How this project works

-A broker wins the Zookeeper election and creates and ephemeral znode at the location /broker-election.
-The publishers then create ephemeral nodes at the location /topic/{topic}/pub/{pub_id}.
-Subscribes then create ephemeral nodes at the location /topic/{topic}/sub/{sub_id}.
-They publishers and subscribers then perform regular message sending/recieving.
+The znode heirachy can be seen above.
+For load balancing I have implemented two zones (0 and 1).
+Each zone has a threshhold for the number of topics it can have.
+I have used a Round Robin approach whereby when a topic is registered, it is randomly assigned to a zone.
+Then when one zone is full, the system direct new topics to the zone with space.
+Each zone has a primary broker and then back-up brokers for fault-tolerance.
+The primary broker in zone one represents the replica broker.
+Ownership strength is observed by having the first publisher to that topic having the highest proroty, and then the second publisher to that topic having the secod highest priority.
+I have implemented this using Zookeeper election.

 There are two approaches to recieve messagess.